Simplicial energy and simplicial harmonic maps: Maps between surfaces and canonical triangulations

 In case 2), if an edge $e$ of $\tau$ is collapsed to a point by $f_{0}$, we define the subcomplex $K$ as we did just before Lemma \ref{manyedgescollapsed} .
 That lemma implies that there is a geodesic $\lambda$ such that if $\sigma$ is a triangle in the star of $K$ which does not lie in $K$, then $\sigma$ is $\lambda$--degenerate under $f_{0}$, but $\partial\sigma$ is not mapped to a point by $f_{0}$.
 Thus in all cases, there is a geodesic $\lambda$ in $F_{2}$ and a triangle $\sigma$ of $\tau$ such that $\partial\sigma$ is not collapsed to a point by $f_{0}$, and $\sigma$ is $\lambda$--degenerate under $f_{0}$.

-As in the preceding two lemmas, we define the subcomplexes $L$ and $L_{0}$ of $F_{1}$, and the surface $U$, and we pick a boundary component $C$ of $U$, which we will assume is embedded in $F_{1}$.
-Lemma \ref{Chas0or2criticalpoints} implies that either $f_{0}$ maps $C$ to $\lambda$ by a homeomorphism, or that $\widetilde{C}$ is a circle and $\widetilde{f_{0} }$ maps $\widetilde{C}$ to $\Lambda$ with exactly two critical points.
-In either case, we claim there is a vertex $v$ of $C$ which is not a critical point of the map $f_{0}\mid C:C\rightarrow\lambda$.
-This claim is trivial in the first case.
-In the case when $\widetilde{f_{0}}$ has two critical points, $\widetilde{C}$ is a circle so that $C$ must be null homotopic in $F_{1}$.
-Now our hypothesis that $\tau$ is a good triangulation implies that $C$ must contain at least three vertices, so that at least one of these vertices is not a critical point, as claimed.
+As in the preceding three lemmas, we define the subcomplexes $L$ and $L_{0}$ of $F_{1}$, and the surface $U$.
+Lemma \ref{Uisdiscorannulus} tells us that $U$ is an annulus, Moebius band or disc.
+In each case, we claim there is at least one vertex $v$ of $\partial U$ which is not a critical point of the map $f_{0}\mid\partial U:\partial U\rightarrow\lambda$.
+This claim is trivial in the first two cases.
+In the third case when $U$ is a disc, our hypothesis that $\tau$ is a good triangulation implies that $\partial U$ must contain at least three vertices, so that at least one of these vertices is not a critical point, as claimed.